-Another option is the hybrid, lever operated machine, with pressure created manually, but with water heated electrically.
-The advantage with such a machine is the convenience of having the water heated up within the machine.
+Another option is the hybrid, lever operated machine, with manually created pressure, but with water heated electrically.
+The advantage of such a machine is the convenience of having the water heated up within the machine.
 This machine has an electrical boiler that heats up the water, instead of you having to heat it separately, and then pour it into the brewer.
 These machines don’t have a thermostat to control the temperature in the boiler.
 They overheat after the first few shots, and this means you have to wait 20 to 30 minutes until the boiler cools down.
-These machines are ideal for pressure profiling, since some of them include a pressure gauge.
+These machines are ideal for pressure profiling since some of them include a pressure gauge.
 These are, in my opinion, the best option to play with pressure profiling, as discussed in this awesome thread at Home-Barista.com.

 La Pavoni PC-16 Lever Espresso Machine

 La Pavoni lever operated espresso machines are among the most popular manual espresso makers.
 The PC-16 is a reliable machine, it will last you a lifetime and more.

 With a large boiler, it can pull 16 shots at a time, which is a decent amount compared to smaller boiler machines.
 The machine has a thermostat and a pressure gauge.
 The pressure gauge is the perfect addition for espresso enthusiasts who want to perfect their technique.

 The machine looks gorgeous and you will absolutely love to see it every morning in your kitchen.